KissG549/ArduinoEnvMonitoring/README.md

 # ArduinoEnvMonitoring
-Arduino based environment monitoring with observer pattern
+Arduino based environment monitoring with observer programming pattern.

+## How does it work

+Read data from the sensor -> Update the display -> Wait -> Start again

+### Okay, but how?

+1. Create a subject
+2. Subscribe to the subject with an observer
+3. Update the subscribers in every cycle

 ## Hardware